 #6 – Don’t over apply fertilizers, weed killers, or pesticides.

-Lead and cooper.
+Lead and copper.
 Household plumbing materials are the most common source of lead and copper in home drinking water.
 Corrosive water may cause metals in pipes or soldered joints to leach into tap water.
 Your water’s acidity or alkalinity (measured as pH) greatly affects corrosion.
 Temperature and mineral content also affect corrosiveness.
 Lead can cause serious damage to the brain, kidneys, nervous system and red blood cells.
 Even in relatively low amounts, these metals can be harmful.

 When building or modifying a well

 - Hire a qualified water well contractor for any new well construction or modification

 - Work with your contractor and environmental health professionals to understand your area and to avoid contaminated areas.